stezu/lunchnavigatorify/README.md

 - clean up search box/results styles
 - make it look a little nicer
   - a cool font would be neat
-  - get that default favicon out of there, thats rookie shit
+  - get that default favicon out of there, thats rookie shit the logo would be cool
 - a 'totally random' (name pending) feature would be cool that just returns a random restaurant from a zip code